serokell/blog-posts/typescript-for-haskellers/article.md

 }
 ```

-And now two implementations of it: `IntEq` for numbers and `IntArrEq` for arrays of numbers.
+And now we will create two implementations of it: `IntEq` for numbers and `IntArrEq` for arrays of numbers.
-The first one will simply compare two numbers.
-And the second one will return equality if the first array contain all elements from the second array.
+The first one will simply compare two numbers, and the second one will return equality if the first array contains all the elements from the second array.

 ```typescript
 class IntEq implements Eq<number> {